 Not everyone has unlimited funds for a marketing budget.

 Even those of you with a high bank balance shouldn’t dump every dollar into marketing without a plan.
-I understand how much you want to promote your business, but you need to come up with ways that efficiently accomplish this.
+We understand how much you want to promote your business, but you must devise ways to accomplish this efficiently.

 You don’t need to spend tons of money on marketing.
-Trust me, I know from experience.
+Trust me, we know from experience.

-I’ve gone through both paths with my business ventures.
-There were times when I spent tons of money on marketing and other times when I paid as little as possible.
+We’ve gone through both paths with our business ventures.
+There were times when we spent tons of money on marketing and other times when we paid as little as possible.

-Don’t get me wrong, I’m not saying spending doesn’t always pay off.
+Don’t get us wrong, we’re not saying spending doesn’t always pay off.
 But there are still plenty of marketing tactics you can use that won’t break the bank.

-I’ve outlined the top low-budget strategies to promote your brand.
-I’ve seen results with these methods in my own businesses and those I helped in my consulting work.
+We’ve outlined the top low-budget strategies to promote your brand.
+We’ve seen results with these methods in our own businesses and those we helped from consulting work.

 These are the top 10 ways to market your business on a budget.